StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology_upgrade_v1_to_v2.md

 To upgrade an existing Splunk topology check to run on StackState Agent V2, follow the steps below:

 1. Install [StackState Agent V2](/stackpacks/integrations/agent.md) in a location that can connect to both StackState and Splunk.
+   - **Note** StackState Agent V2 cannot run side-by-side with the API Integration Agent.
+If you will continue to run checks on the API-Integration Agent, install StackState Agent V2 on a separate machine.
 2. Stop the API-Integration Agent.
 3. Disable the Splunk topology check on the API-Integration Agent:
    ```